What is the Fed: Monetary Policy

 Setting Monetary Policy: The Federal Funds Rate

-The federal funds rate is the interest rate banks charge each other for overnight loans of reserve balances.
+The federal funds rate is the interest rate that financial institutions charge each other for loans in the overnight market for reserves.

-To keep inflation in check, the Fed can use its monetary policy tools to raise the federal funds rate.
-Monetary policy in this case is said to be “tight” or “contractionary.”
-To fight recessions, the Fed can use its monetary policy tools to lower the federal funds rate.
-Monetary policy is then said to be “easy,” “expansionary,” or “accommodative.”
+To keep price inflation in check, the Fed can use its monetary policy tools to raise the federal funds rate.
+Monetary policy in this case is said to “tighten” or become more “contractionary” or “restrictive.”
+To offset or reverse economic downturns and bolster inflation, the Fed can use its monetary policy tools to lower the federal funds rate.
+Monetary policy is then said to “ease” or become more “expansionary” or “accommodative.”

 Implementing Monetary Policy: The Fed’s Policy Toolkit